gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/solvation-energy.rst

 ..  container:: justify

-    All the files contained in the ff folder were downloaded from the |atb-HBC|.

-    Then, let us write the topology file by simply creating a blank file named 'topol.top' within the 'preparation/' folder, and copying in it:
+    Then, let us write the topology (*top*) file by simply creating a blank file named *topol.top* within the *preparation/* folder.
+Copy the following lines into *topol.top*:

 ..  code-block:: bw